-You can also go full Mediterranean and rent a scooter to maximize the wind in the hair effect – with the added bonus of being able to cover ground people with only the metro or bicycle cannot.
+You can also go full Mediterranean and rent a Barcelona scooter to maximize the wind in the hair effect – with the added bonus of being able to cover ground people with only the metro or bicycle cannot.

-Barcelona Beach Map
+Barcelona Beaches Map

 Barcelona Beach Hacks

-- Swimming season is between mid-May and late-September.
+- Swimming season is between mid-May and late September.

 - Walk up into the city and buy drinks at shops/markets for 50% cheaper.

 - Alone?
 Hire a secure locker at the beach gym for valuables.